shoui520/shoui520.github.io/docs/vn-mac.md

 ![VM network settings](img/vm_network.png)
 - In Windows settings, go to Ethernet.
 Make sure the profile type is set to "Private network" (this makes Windows Firewall less annoying).
 Also make sure the IP/IPV4/DNS settings look like this
 ![VM network settings](img/windows_network.png)
 - Disable Windows Defender in Windows to avoid issues with text hookers (it *will* remove text hookers automatically, without warning).
+As an alternative you can add an exclusion for a specific folder, and then carefully extract the zip files to that folder.
 - Set up the files to play your visual novel. (see the [Windows guide](/vn-win) for instructions.)
 - Enable Coherence Mode in Parallels for a seamless experience.
 - You are now ready to play visual novels on your Mac!
 Follow the [learning Japanese with VNs guide](/vn) for info on how to look up words.